-Roy E. Brownell II is co-author of the forthcoming book, The U.S. Senate and the Commonwealth (University Press of Kentucky), and is co-editor of the book Magna Carta and the Rule of Law (ABA Press).
-He has contributed to a number of other books and scholarly publications on subjects such as separation of powers, the presidency and vice presidency, Congress, foreign affairs and sports history.
+Roy “Reb” Brownell is co-author of The U.S. Senate and the Commonwealth (University Press of Kentucky) and co-editor of Magna Carta and the Rule of Law (ABA Press).

-His work has also been published in academic journals such as Presidential Studies Quarterly, Fordham Law Review, St. John’s Law Review, American University Law Review, the New York University Journal of Legislation and Public Policy, the Journal of Law & Politics (published at the University of Virginia School of Law), the Journal of National Security Law & Policy, the Kansas Journal of Law & Public Policy, the Seton Hall Constitutional Law Journal, the Law and Politics Book Review, the Texas Review of Law & Politics, African Affairs, the Journal of Southern African Studies, White House Studies, the Akron Journal of Constitutional Law & Policy, Engage, and The Federal Lawyer.
+Mr. Brownell’s work has also been published in academic journals such as Presidential Studies Quarterly, the Journal of National Security Law & Policy, Fordham Law Review, Hofstra Law Review, St. John’s Law Review, American University Law Review, the New York University Journal of Legislation and Public Policy, the Journal of Law & Politics (published at the University of Virginia School of Law), the Kansas Journal of Law & Public Policy, the Seton Hall Constitutional Law Journal, the Akron Journal of Constitutional Law & Policy, the Law and Politics Book Review, the Texas Review of Law & Politics, African Affairs, the Journal of Southern African Studies, White House Studies, Engage, and The Federal Lawyer.

-His writings on separation of powers have been cited by the U.S. Court of Appeals for the District of Columbia Circuit, in a number of leading treatises and casebooks in the field and in dozens of academic journals including Harvard Law Review, Columbia Law Review, University of Chicago Law Review, Michigan Law Review, Harvard Journal of Law & Public Policy, Presidential Studies Quarterly and Congress and the Presidency.
+His writings on separation of powers have been cited by the U.S. Court of Appeals for the District of Columbia Circuit, in a number of leading treatises and casebooks in the field, and in scores of academic journals.

-His areas of interest are the law and institutional development of the presidency, vice presidency, Congress and the Supreme Court.
-He also writes on separation of powers, foreign affairs and sports history.
+His areas of interest are the law and institutional development of the presidency, the vice presidency, Congress, and the Supreme Court.
+He also writes on separation of powers, foreign affairs, and sports history.

-Mr. Brownell has been a guest lecturer at the Fordham University School of Law, the St. Louis University School of Law, National Defense University, the University of Louisville and the U.S. Army Strategic Broadening Seminar.
+Mr. Brownell was a member of the American Enterprise Institute’s second Continuity of Government Commission.
+He has also been a guest lecturer at the Fordham University School of Law, the St. Louis University School of Law, National Defense University, the University of Louisville, and the U.S. Army Strategic Broadening Seminar.